gregtatum/spec-cpp/README.md

   Passing arrays is mainly type checking by the compiler, but then it copies the memory address of the array to the callee's arguments.
     ✔ The memory values are the same.

-features::pointers

-  stack values
-    ✔ Declaring a simple value puts it on the stack. puts a value on the heap
-    ✔ 🚧  The value is not initialized, so it could be anything. (possibly intermittent) ✔ Values placed on the heap can be accessed through the * operator. the value on the stack is the memory address of the heap ✔ The value itself is a memory address, so it shouldn't equal our value.
-    ✔ The memory address is still in lexical scope and can be re-assigned, but it points at possibly anything in memory.
-Accesing it is UNDEFINED BEHAVIOR! multiple pointers point to the same place in memory ✔ The values are in the heap are the same
-    ✔ The value on the stack is initially the same as what's on the heap ✔ The value on the heap was updated
-    ✔ The other pointer points to the same value
-    ✔ The value on the stack is a separate value, and is not updated references
-    ✔ The value is on the stack
-    ✔ The reference points to the value on the stack.
-    ✔ The value on the stack was updated
-    ✔ This is reflected in our own pointer. passing around pointers
-    ✔ Starts as 32
-    ✔ Is mutated and added by one
-    ✔ The new value is 34
-    ✔ But the original can't be changed

 features::lvalueReference

   lvalue references